 Making music (2015–present)

-It’s also, secondarily, also fascinating in terms of the incredible wealth of online support and inspiration from other DIY creators.
+Music-making is also, secondarily, also fascinating in terms of the incredible wealth of online support and inspiration from other DIY creators.

 And again, this activity isn’t something I’ve written up neatly as an article of my ‘findings’, but the second edition of Making is Connecting (2018) contained a bunch of new things to do with music that I hadn’t thought about including before, and my new book Creativity (early 2022 probably) draws many times on the experience of making music, both explicitly and more ambiently.